grafana/grafana/docs/sources/administration/configuration.md

 ### plugin_admin_external_manage_enabled

-Set to `true` if you want to enable remote management of plugins.
+Set to `true` if you want to enable external management of plugins.
 Default is `false`.
 This is only applicable to Grafana Cloud users.

 ### plugin_catalog_url